BillJr99/Ursinus-CS173/_pages/Modules/exercise-conditionals.md

                    For example, if the grade is 92, you should:
                    System.out.println("A-");

+                   Use the syllabus to determine the correct letter grades for each grade range!

                    You can assume that the grade variable contains the number grade you're checking.
 DO NOT create your own grade variable this time, as I'll automatically provide a few